aws-samples/machine-learning-using-k8s/docs/aws-credential-secret.md

 # Store AWS Credential in Kubernetes Secret

 Users may store machine learning trained model and training events on S3.
-In order for service like Tensorboard, Tensorflow Serving to get access to files on S3, aws credential is required.
-Kubernetes secret is intended to hold sensitive informatio, such as aws credentials.

-## Steps
+[TensorBoard](https://github.com/tensorflow/tensorboard) is a suite of web applications for inspecting and understanding your TensorFlow runs and graphs.
+[TensorFlow Serving](https://www.tensorflow.org/tfx/guide/serving) is a flexible, high-performance serving system for machine learning models, designed for production environments.
+These models are stores on S2.
+In order for TensorBoard and TensorFlow Serving to get access to files on S3, AWS credentials are required.
+These credentials are stored in Kubernetes secrets.

-1. Check your AWS credentails.
+1. Check your AWS credentials:

    ```
    $ cat ~/.aws/credentials